ManishVasam/Fone-Forecaster/README.md

 RAM, processor, camera resolution and many more.

 Fone Forecaster is a Machine Learning model which uses AUTO AI, Python programming, Flask, and HTML.

+Here's the link to the demonstration video of our project

+httpsdrive.google.comdrivefolders1w_OzdBbORinA_nKaCyNZ6FGLxMBT0Mrhusp=sharing